Q1CHENL/pse/04-broker.md

 ![borker](assets/broker.png)
 ![broker-example](assets/broker-example.png)
+Typically, `Client` and `Server` or their proxies both have a `Broker` field, used to register services and forward requests.

 - Client side proxy: layer between client and broker
   - Remote objects (in the server) appear as local ones